-Citizenship in Liberia is governed by Chapter 4 of the 1986 Constitution and the 1973 Aliens and Nationality Law.
+Citizenship in Liberia is governed by Chapter 4 of the 1986 Constitution and the 1973 Aliens and Nationality Law, as amended in 2022.
 Both the constitution and the law discriminate on the basis of race, stating that “only persons who are Negroes or of Negro descent shall qualify by birth or by naturalization to be citizens of Liberia.”
-However, in other respects there are contradictions: while the constitution provides for equal rights to men and women to transmit citizenship to their child, the law discriminates on the basis of gender for children born outside the country.
-Meanwhile, the statutory attribution of citizenship to every child born in Liberia is not confirmed by the constitution.

-The UN Committee on the Rights of the Child is concerned about the very low rate of birth registration, and also about the restriction of citizenship on the basis of color and racial origin.
-The UN Committee on the Elimination of Against Women also urged Liberia to remove gender discrimination in the law.
+In 2012, the UN Committee on the Rights of the Child expressed its concern about low rates of birth registration (less than 5 percent as recently as 2007; though increased to 66 percent of under fives by 2019-20), and also about the restriction of citizenship on the basis of color and racial origin.
+In 2015, the UN Committee on the Elimination of Against Women had also urged Liberia to remove gender discrimination in the law.

 Civil war in Liberia led to large outflows of refugees to neighboring countries.
 Although the majority returned, a significant number remained in their host countries after UNHCR advised the invocation of the ‘ceased circumstances’ article of the Refugee Convention.
 Very few of these have been able to naturalise in their host countries ; some were deemed not to be Liberian citizens by the Liberian authorities and were therefore not able to regularise their status where they now live.